 In addition, the SEACOR board of directors believes that following the spin-off, the aggregate value of our common stock and SEACOR's common stock should, over time and assuming the same market conditions, exceed the pre-spin-off value of SEACOR's common stock.
-SEACOR's board of directors believes that the public markets and securities analysts have a difficult time comparing SEACOR to competitors in SEACOR's other businesses that do not have business activities in the helicopter services business.
-As a result, it is management's belief that the market value of SEACOR's common stock does not accurately reflect our value.
-Once we are separated from SEACOR and each of us and SEACOR has more focused businesses, investors and analysts will be able to better understand the business strengths and future prospects of our and SEACOR's common stock.
-The SEACOR board of directors believes that a higher aggregate stock price for our and SEACOR's common stock.
+SEACOR's board of directors believes that the public markets and securities analysts have a difficult time evaluating SEACOR because of the combination of our business activities focused on helicopter assets and services and SEACOR's other businesses primarily focused on marine assets and services.
+The board of directors believes public market participants may not fully understand each of the business units, and it is more difficult to compare SEACOR to companies that primarily operate in only one of these business lines.
+As a result, SEACOR's board of directors believes that the market value of SEACOR's common stock does not accurately reflect the total value of its individual business units.
+SEACOR's board of directors believes that by separating us from SEACOR and creating an independent company focused on helicopter assets and services, while retaining SEACOR's other businesses that are primarily focused on marine assets and services, it will be easier for investors and analysts to better understand the business strengths and future prospects of each company's respective businesses.
+SEACOR's board of directors believes that, over time, this will result in better stock market analysis and a higher aggregate stock price for our and SEACOR's common stock.
 The SEACOR board of directors believes that a higher aggregate stock price will help facilitate some of the other business purposes of the spin-off, particularly by limiting the dilutive effect of equity issuances in connection with employee compensation arrangements and business acquisitions.
+Despite the belief of SEACOR's board of directors, we cannot assure you that following the spin-off the aggregate value of our common stock and SEACOR's common stock will ever exceed the pre-spin-off value of SEACOR's common stock and it is possible that our common stock will come under initial selling pressure which could affect the value of our common stock in the near term.
+See "Risk Factors-Risks Related to our Common Stock-Sales of substantial amounts of our common stock in the public markets, or the perception that such sales might occur, could reduce the price of our common stock and may dilute your voting power and your ownership interest in us."